NiborGnu/dungeon-text-game/README.md

 3. Error in code from diceroll.py
     * *Solutions:* deleted 4 spaces so "print(f"""Lets [roll] the dice and kill the {monster.name}, or to end the game [Restart]/[Quit]\n""")" was on the right line.

-4. Restart function did not work correctly code line: "os.execl(sys.executable, os.path.abspath("run.py"), *sys.argv)"
+4. The restart function did not work correctly code line: "os.execl(sys.executable, os.path.abspath("run.py"), *sys.argv)"
     * *Solutions:* change the line "os.path.abspath("run.py")" to "sys.executable".
     * Bugg came because simple_term_menu and os/sys inteference with each other somehow.